Agriculture

 What is Rooftop Farming?

-Rooftop farming is like an artificial green area developed on the terrace of commercial, industrial and residential buildings.
 Rooftop farming, when executed with proper planning and innovative structural designs, results in the formation of a flourishing plantation in limited space.
-It offers shade or shelter, or simply a green area on the terrace.
+This urban farming method offers shade or shelter, or simply a green area on the terrace.

-Rooftop gardens as compared to gardens at ground are relatively more impacted by direct sunlight and high temperature.
-The more environmental heat levels in the urban areas can be dangerous for the growing plants.
-In this condition, it is recommended to invest in a thin shade cloth or netting to provide some protection to your crops.
+• A thin shade of cloth or netting is needed to provide some protection for the crops.
 The terrace surface also becomes a critical aspect as the dark surface absorbs more sunlight and produces a hot or arid environment.

-The rooftop plantation should be established with good water retention.
+• The roof plantation should be established with good water retention.
 The soil should be amended with vermiculite in small amounts for good water retention capacity.

 What are the Advantages of Rooftop Farming?

-• It provides an income source and employment to the local people.
+• It provides an income source and employment for the local people.

-• The utilisation of kitchen waste, such as vegetable waste and more, acts as an organic fertiliser in rooftop gardens.
+• The utilization of kitchen waste, such as vegetable waste and more, acts as an organic fertilizer in rooftop gardens.

 • It ensures food security by offering fresh, safe, and healthy food sources.

-• A rooftop garden enhances socialising and local community participation.
-It acts as a social hub and an educational platform for the neighbourhood community.
+• Rooftop farming advantages also include that the rooftop garden enhances socializing and local community participation.
+It acts as a social hub and an educational platform for the neighbour hood community.

 • It is a less time-consuming activity which can be managed with other jobs.

 • It supports health by decreasing the amount of carbon dioxide and increasing the oxygen level.
-Additionally, it also helps in heat reduction in urban areas.
+Additionally, it also helps with heat reduction in urban areas.

 What are the Limitations of Rooftop Farming?

-• The terraces of building in urban areas of India are not built as per the requirements of rooftop farming.
-They may require reinforcements and water-proofing, which may increase the cost of rooftop farming.
+• Generally, the terraces of buildings in urban areas are not built as per the requirements of rooftop farming.
+They may require reinforcements and waterproofing, which may increase the cost of rooftop farming.

 • Funding and shortage of skilled labour is another limitation of rooftop farming.